melvinJoseph96/ChatBot-Application/src/files/UserGuide.md

 ## Accessing the admin control panel

 Type /admin into the URL.
 This will then bring up the admin login page where you can enter your admin login details.
 By pressing the login button, an admin will then get re-directed to the control panel.
 The URL will then be /controlpanel.
-The panel will appear as a table where you can edit chat bot data.
+The panel will appear containing a dashboard and a menu button on the left-top side of the page.

+## A user can select the best way for them to be contacted

+Type your message into the text box using keywords such as "information", "contact" etc,  the chatbot will display a message saying "How do you want to contact us?" and two buttons, email or other.
+If you click on the email button you can choose one team of many to get in touch with.
+If you click on the other button, the chabot will display all our contact information like where we are, telephone numbers etc.

-## Send an email via chatbot
+## Send an email via chatbot and can select which team their email gets sent to

-When you type your message into the text box using keywords such as "email", "contact", "information" etc the chatbot will display a clickable link saying "Click here to send an email".
-When you click the link, it will create an empty email ready for you to write to the team.
+Type your message into the text box using keywords such as "email", "send", "message" etc the chatbot will display a message saying "Which team you want to send an email to?" and some buttons below with your options.
+After clicking the button you want, it will create an empty email ready for you to write to the team you chose.

 ## Ask questions about FDM